confidential-computing/governance/TAC/Meetings/2024/2024-09-05/CCC-TAC-Minutes-2024-09-05.md

 ##  2024 CCC TAC Objectives

 DM introduced the TAC goals document.
-Yash Mankad updated the meeting on the progress on the Mentorship program and thanked SK for driving participation from the CCC projects.
-They anticipate receiving two project proposals soon from the Veriosin project and are discussing with Coconut SVSM.
-Sal Kimmich (SK) said the Veriason would be mentoring two mentees.
-Riaan would help determine the administrative requirements of one mentor working with two mentees.
+Yash Mankad updated the meeting on the progress on the Mentorship program and thanked Sal Kimmich (SK) for driving participation from the CCC projects.
+They anticipate receiving two project proposals soon from the Veraison project and are discussing with Coconut SVSM.
+SK said the Veraison would be mentoring two mentees.
+Riaan will help determine the administrative requirements of one mentor working with two mentees.

 ## Any Other Business / Schedule